Last modified: September 9, 2022

 1.6 “Software” means, collectively, the software provided by us for download via the Site and for installation on your equipment, including but not limited to the self-hosted Sourcegraph software and our browser and editor extensions (to the extent exclusively connected to a self-hosted instance).

-1.8 “You” refers to the individual person, company, or organization that has visited or is using the Software, that accesses an Instance, or that directs the use of the Instance.
-If you’re entering into the Agreement on behalf of your company or organization (your “Organization”), you represent and warrant that you’re authorized to bind that company or organization to the Agreement and that you've read, understood, and agree to be bound by the Agreement on that company or organization’s behalf.
+1.9 “You” refers to the individual person, company, or organization that is using the Software, that accesses an Instance, or that directs the use of the Instance.
+If you’re entering into the Agreement on behalf of your company or organization including its affiliates and subsidiaries (your “Organization”), then (i) your acceptance of this Agreement binds that Organization, (ii) you represent and warrant that you’re authorized to bind that company or organization to the Agreement, and (iii) references to “you” will mean you and your Organization.

 2.1 Account Responsibility and Security.